Sleek and feature-rich

 You'll also be able to measure other aspects of health and wellness with both, including menstrual health for women and detailed sleep tracking and Sleep Scores.

-Fitbit Charge 5 vs. Fitbit Versa 3: What else can they do?
+Fitbit Charge 5 vs. Fitbit Versa 3: Other features and battery life

 Fitbit Charge 5 vs. Fitbit Versa 3: Which do you choose?

-With all of the latest tracking and sensors, from ECG (coming soon) to skin temperature, SpO2, Active Zone Minutes, and the Daily Readiness Score with a Premium subscription, along with the usual suspects like detailed sleep tracking (Fitbit is among the best for this), SmartTracking of workouts, continuous heart rate, and a waterproof design, it's arguably Fitbit's Goldilocks model for 2021.
+With all of the latest tracking and sensors, from ECG to skin temperature, SpO2, Active Zone Minutes, and the Daily Readiness Score with a Premium subscription, along with the usual suspects like detailed sleep tracking (Fitbit is among the best for this), SmartTracking of workouts, continuous heart rate, and a waterproof design, it's arguably Fitbit's Goldilocks model.

 When looking at the Fitbit Charge 5 vs. Fitbit Versa 3, the price difference makes the Charge 5 a really attractive proposition if you can do without the larger screen and app access.
 However, if you prefer the smartwatch design, the Versa 3 is still a great option and one of the more affordable ones that still include the top features.